craftingcity/RollHighOrDie/Equipment and Inventories/Ranged Weapons.md

 #### Sling
 Using the power of momentum, Slings fire a number of small projectiles, including scavenged pebbles, polished pellets, or even small explosives.

-Slings fire 'Sling-Bullet' Ammunitions.
+Unless otherwise specified, Slings fire 'Sling-Bullet' Ammunitions.

 #### Bow
 Using the power of elastics, Bows fire arrows at high speeds to pierce through armoring and cause significant internal damage.

-Bows fire 'Arrow' Ammunitions.
+Unless otherwise specified, Bows fire 'Arrow' Ammunitions.

 #### Crossbow
 Using the power of elastics and the stability of the buttstock, Crossbows fire a smaller arrow known as a bolt at high speeds and with great accuracy.

-Crossbows fire 'Bolt' Ammunitions.
+Unless otherwise specified, Crossbows fire 'Bolt' Ammunitions.

 #### Pistol
 Harnessing the mystic or the scientific, Pistols fire small projectiles at imperceptibly fast speeds, and can fire a number of projectiles before they must be reloaded.

-Pistols fire 'Low Caliber' Ammunitions.
+Unless otherwise specified, Pistols fire 'Low Caliber' Ammunitions.

 #### Rifle
 Harnessing the mystic or the scientific, Rifles are the more militaristic older sibling of the humble Pistol, and typically shoot larger caliber ammunition.

-Rifles fire 'High Caliber' Ammunitions.
+Unless otherwise specified, Rifles fire 'High Caliber' Ammunitions.

 #### Launcher
 Harnessing the mystic or the scientific, Launchers fire specialized ammunition that are intended to cause massive damage.

-Launchers fire 'Shaped' Ammunitions.
+Unless otherwise specified, Launchers fire 'Shaped' Ammunitions.

 ## Tags
 ### Required Tags